Shervinhk/old-shervinhk.github.io/_pages/about.md

 I'm Shervin Hakimi.
 I enjoy applying mathematics to build effective and practical machine-learning solutions.
 Born in Tehran and raised in contrasting landscapes—from a tranquil small town in the north to the dynamic capital.

 Throughout my career, I've had the opportunity to apply my mathematical knowledge in the fields of machine learning and mathematical modelling.
-My projects have ranged from designing algorithms for EEG-operated wheelchairs to developing predictive models for chronic disease.
+My projects have ranged from designing algorithms for EEG-operated wheelchairs to developing predictive models for chronic kidney disease.

 I earned my Master’s in Mathematics (MMath) in Applied Mathematics from the University of Waterloo, along with a Bachelor of Science in Electrical Engineering and a minor in Mathematics from Sharif University of Technology.